MSU-Libraries/storcli-doc/README.md

 This documentation aims to provide some basic overview of use of StorCLI.
 For more in-depth detail about use of StorCLI, refer to the official StorCLI Reference Manual available from Broadcom.
+Many commands and feature that are only rarely going to be useful are not covered in this document.

 Table of Contents
 ---------------------------